dastanNurbek/fire_labeling.ecognition/README.md

 - **Burned area patches** (*positive samples*) are created.
 - **Unburned area patches**.

-These patches are exported as `.tif` files into the **`Samples/`** folder in your project directory, each labeled according to its class.
+These patches are exported as `.tif` files with given parameters into the **`Samples/`** folder in your project directory, each labeled according to its class.

 ---